swagger-api/swagger-js/README.md

 This is the Wordnik Swagger javascript client for use with [swagger](http://swagger.wordnik.com) enabled APIs.
-It's written in CoffeeScript and tested with Jasmine.
+It's written in CoffeeScript and tested with Jasmine, and is the fastest way to enable a javascript client to communicate with a swagger-enabled server.

 Find out more about the swagger project at [swagger.wordnik.com](http://swagger.wordnik.com), and follow us on Twitter at [@swagger_doc](https://twitter.com/#!/swagger_doc).